-• The proposed bypass route will go through a woodland, Eldrick Woods, which is a popular site for locals to go for walks.
+The proposed bypass route will go through a woodland, Eldrick Woods, which is a popular site for locals to go for walks.
 The woodland is not protected but some of the animals within the woods are.
 Is there the possibility that the animals within the woodland can be moved?
+There is an possible alternative route for the bypass that does not go through Eldrick Woods possible outcomes

-• There is an possible alternative route for the bypass that does not go through Eldrick Woods but it will be much more expensive.
+• There is an possible alternative route for the bypass that does not go through Eldrick wood but it will be much more expensive.